CONNECTICUT: NO REGULATIONS

 However, the Board of Education suggests that you keep a portfolio of your child’s education in order to conduct an annual portfolio review with a school official.

-The Connecticut Homeschool Law does not require testing of homeschool students.
+The Connecticut Homeschool Law does not require homeschool students to participate in yearly testing.

 The state of Connecticut does not require homeschoolers to vaccinate.
 Immunization requirements only apply to students who enroll in public school.